pierre-rouleau/pel/README.rst

 PEL might be for you!
 Then go ahead, `install it`_ [#install]_ or `update it`_ [#update]_ !

+- PEL supports GUI and terminal Emacs launched from a shell or from a GUI program like Windows Explorer, macOS Finder and others.

 - PEL supports the package quickstart feature available on Emacs version 27 and later.
 With it you can speed Emacs startup.
 PEL provides